Community Fibre vs Hyperoptic broadband

 Customer service

-Winner: Community Fibre has a higher TrustScore rating than Hyperoptic, although both providers have good customer service records.
+Winner: Community Fibre has a higher TrustScore rating than Hyperoptic, although both providers seem to perform well for customer service.

 Although neither Hyperoptic nor Community Fibre are included in independent customer service reports due to their small size, both are highly regarded by Trustpilot reviewers.

-Hyperoptic is ranked within the top seven ISPs with a TrustScore of 4.5 from over 18,000 reviews and they won the Best Consumer ISP at the Internet Service Providers' Association (ISPA UK) 2022 awards, they also previously won Best Customer Service in 2019.
+Hyperoptic is ranked within the top ISPs with a TrustScore of 4.5 from over 31,000 reviews, with 86% of reviewers rating them Excellent.
+They also won the Best Consumer ISP at the Internet Service Providers' Association (ISPA UK) 2022 awards, they also previously won Best Customer Service in 2019.

-However, Community Fibre's TrustScore is 4.9 from over 24,000 reviews and they're the highest rated broadband provider on Trustpilot.
-They also took the Best Consumer ISP award in 2020 and 2021 from the ISPA.
+However, Community Fibre's TrustScore is 4.5 from over 47,000 reviews with 90% of reviewers rating them Excellent, they also took the Best Consumer ISP award in 2020 and 2021 from the ISPA.

 It's close, but that just edges it for Community Fibre.